MozaikAgency/wp-theme-starter/README.md

 ## FAQ

-### 1. How do I use jQuery with wp-theme-bootstrap ?
+### 1. How do I use jQuery with wp-theme-starter ?

-As mentioned above, wp-theme-bootstrap uses [webpack](http://webpack.github.io/) to handle concatenating, minifying and optimizing the javascript in the theme.
+As mentioned above, wp-theme-starter uses [webpack](http://webpack.github.io/) to handle concatenating, minifying and optimizing the javascript in the theme.
 Webpack, like Browserify and RequireJS, is a module loader for javascript and as such requires each module (file) to declare the dependencies it has within it.
 To use jQuery, or any other global library, in your webpack-ed js you have a couple of choices: